gustavostuff/rucopie/README.md

 ## Features

-* All games will be automatically scaled to fill as much screen area as possible and, at the same time, keep a correct aspect ratio and a [pixel-perfect](https://i.postimg.cc/8P0VhbT2/Super-Mario-Land-World-Rev-A-210331-225028.png) output. (options for stretching, bilinear filtering and other tweaks are planned)
+* Independently of your screen's physical resolution, all games will be automatically scaled to fill as much screen area as possible and, at the same time, keep a correct aspect ratio and a [pixel-perfect](https://i.postimg.cc/8P0VhbT2/Super-Mario-Land-World-Rev-A-210331-225028.png) output. (options for stretching, bilinear filtering and other tweaks are planned)
 * Fast, Open Source, Eye-candy, pixel-perfect UI that will work right away in any resolution that is a multiple of 640x360.
 That said, it should look perfect in:
   * HD (1280x720)
   * Full HD (1920x1080)